muvox-io/muVox/README.md

 ## Where can i get one!?

-We'll be back shortly with an official public sales chanel, soon as we're satisfied with the initial hardware.
+We'll be back shortly with an official public sales channel, soon as we're satisfied with the initial hardware.
 However if you're eager to get your hands on one NOW - reach out, and we might just consider you for our beta-tester team!

 ## As seen in!..